-If you are employed by the University at or after age 72 you may delay taking an RMD from the University's Plan accounts until the April 1 of the year after you retire.
+If you are past your applicable age but are employed by the University you may delay taking an RMD from the University's Plan accounts until the April 1 of the year after you retire.
 Keep in mind this does not apply to IRAs or other retirement plans from former employers.